Florian-Wilhelm/Raspberry-Pi/Project-9/README.md

 ### 2.1 Crystal oscillator module

-Desoldering R15, C16 and C17 and soldering external oscillator module OUT to Pico XIN (here used: 14.31 MHz crystal oscillator module)
+Desoldering R15, C16 and C17 and soldering external the oscillator module OUT Pin to Pico XIN (here used: 14.31 MHz crystal oscillator module)

 C16 and C17 desoldered, the white dot marks XIN: